Last revised: July 22, 2020

 F. Business Transfers

-As we continue to develop the foundation’s purposes, we may buy, sell, or share assets in connection with, for example, a merger, acquisition, reorganization, sale of assets, or bankruptcy.
+As we continue to develop the foundations’ purposes, we may buy, sell, or share assets in connection with, for example, a merger, acquisition, reorganization, sale of assets, or bankruptcy.
 In such transactions, information about End Users generally is often a transferred business asset.
-In the event that we or substantially all of our assets are acquired, information about our End Users may be one of the transferred assets.
+In the event that we or substantially all of our assets are acquired, information about our End Users is likely to be one of the transferred assets.

 G. Compliance with Law and Protection of Us and Others